Learn to Single Crochet

 Continue to work one single crochet into each chain until you reach the end of the row.

-To turn your work, keep the hook in the right hand and turn the crochet over from right to left.
+To turn your work, keep the hook in the right hand and turn what you crocheted over, from right to left.

 Work one turning chain, which counts as the first stitch.
 Skip the first stitch and work into the second stitch in order to keep the edge of your work straight.